Phrogz/docubot/README.md

     # For glossary entries, hide the glossary entry (not even defined on pages).
     # Default: false (show the item)
     hide: true

+    # Prevent this page from being included in the TOC or contents.
+    # Useful for when a page is planned and in source control but not ready yet.
+    skip: true

 # Additional Planned Features